enermaps/enermaps/README.md

 The EnerMaps project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement N°884161.

-EnerMaps is a rewrite of Hotmaps Horizon 2020 project.
+EnerMaps is a rewrite of the Hotmaps Horizon 2020 project.

 # Development
 First you need to have docker installed on your machine.
+Please sign into Docker, otherwise the docker compose will not work.
 Clone this repository.

 Then run